roxnlopez/project-1/README.md

 -fixed the players to move this morning and now they're on strike those little fuckers.
 Looks pretty good though.
 -scrapped the mines. let's just move the pinky toe....get the players to stay on their damn field.
 -added media queries
+-finally got the players to get to finish line and win.
+Now just to get the page to only alert for up button.